Arapahoe Basin

 Arapahoe Basin (/əˈræpəhoʊ/ ə-RAP-ə-hoh; often shortened to A-Basin, or simply The Basin) is an alpine ski area in the Rocky Mountains of the United States, in the Arapaho National Forest of Colorado.
-Arapahoe Basin is known for its extended season—usually staying open until early June, and sometimes into early July, whereas most other northern ski areas close in early April.
+Arapahoe Basin is known for its extended season and its extreme terrain.
 Arapahoe Basin is located south of Loveland Pass on U.S. Highway 6 in Summit County.
+The resort's terrain spans over 1,400 acres, serving up a mix of groomed runs, moguls, cornices, and glades.
+It features a lift-served vertical drop of 2,270 feet and is served by nine lifts, with easy access to 145 trails.
+Additionally, there is a significant amount of hike-to terrain which expands the in-bounds area appeal.
+There is also an abundance of non-winter activities available.

 Geography and climate

 The Arapahoe Basin East Wall has a summit elevation of 13050 ft, which is among the highest in-bounds skiable terrain in North America.
-Due to its high elevation (at tree line) and its mostly north-to-northeast face, the Basin's ski season is much longer than most resorts in North America.
-It often begins its ski operations in mid-October and continues to run lifts until June, making it one of the first resorts to open and often the last one to close.
+Due to its high elevation and its mostly north-to-northeast face, the Basin's ski season is much longer than most resorts in North America.
+It often begins its ski operations in mid-October and continues to run lifts until June, sometimes into early July, once as late as August 10, 1995, making it one of the first resorts to open and often the last one to close.

 Arapahoe Basin is located just below Loveland Pass and offers views of the Continental Divide (which it borders) from the lifts.
-From the top of the East Wall and the North Pole, there are views of Lake Dillon, Breckenridge, Keystone, Montezuma, and Loveland Pass.
+From the top of the ski area there are views of Lake Dillon, Breckenridge, Keystone, Montezuma, and Loveland Pass.

 The Basin is located about 68 mi west of Denver.

 Ski area information

-Lodges
+Lodges/Restaurants

-A-Basin has three day lodges.
-At the base is a full cafeteria, bar, and coffee bar.
-There is also a grill outside for warm days, and a food truck style taco bar.
-The Black Mountain Lodge sits mid-mountain, at the top of the Black Mountain Express, serving Barbecue and a day lodge style menu.
-New for 2018-2019, Il Rifugio at the previously unused Snow Plume Refuge building is an Italian bistro, specializing in wine, cheese and charcuterie.
-It is located at just over 12,500 feet at the summit of A-Basin.
-Due to complex logistics, most cooked food would have to be brought up the mountain to the restaurant.
+A-Basin has five day lodges.
+At the base is the "6th Alley", a year-round, day and evening restaurant/bar with indoor and outdoor dining on a two-story deck.
+Also, is the "Legends Cafe", a breakfast or lunch cafeteria.
+The "Black Mountain Lodge" sits mid-mountain, at the top of the Black Mountain Express, serving Barbecue and a day lodge style menu.
+"Il Rifugio" at 12,456 feet, is the highest-elevation restaurant in North America, offering a European-style bistro specializing in wine and charcuterie pairings featuring both imported and local-to-Colorado meats and cheeses.
+Near the top of Lenawee Lift, "Steilhang Hut" is Arapahoe Basin's newest on-mountain restaurant, serving Colorado-made specialty sausages, Colorado-brewed German draft beer, soft pretzels, and strudel made by a local Denver bakery.

 There is no overnight lodging at Arapahoe Basin.
-The nearest lodging is located at the Keystone ski area, 6 mi. west.
+The nearest lodging is located at the Keystone ski area, six miles to the west.
+Arapahoe Basin is also a short drive from several other towns including Breckenridge, Frisco, Dillon, Silverthorne, Silver Plume, and Georgetown.